solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 passed to the next step.

 ## Conclusion
-If you got to this point, we hope that you have a good understanding of how the Gloo Ext Auth plugin framework works and that you are ready to start hacking away!
-If you have any questions or ideas about how to improve this guide, please contact us on our [**Slack**](https://slack.solo.io) or open an issue in the [Gloo repository](https://github.com/solo-io/gloo), adding the "**Area: Docs**" label.
+If you got to this point, we hope that you have a good understanding of how the Gloo Edge Ext Auth plugin framework works and that you are ready to start hacking away!
+If you have any questions or ideas about how to improve this guide, please contact us on our [**Slack**](https://slack.solo.io) or open an issue in the [Gloo Edge repository](https://github.com/solo-io/gloo), adding the "**Area: Docs**" label.